herciliols/noteballs/README.md

 - **Notes List:** View all your notes in an organized list.

-- **Firebase Integration:** Notes are stored in real-time in Firebase for a seamless user experience.
+- **Firebase Integration:** The notes are stored in real-time on Firebase for a seamless user experience.
+For example, if there are two users viewing the list of notes and one of them adds a note, it will appear in real-time without the need for page refresh.

 ## Main Dependencies